 Other convenient sharing options provided by business intelligence tools include sharing your dashboards via a live URL that is password-protected for extra safety.
 This is an especially useful feature for interdisciplinary projects where teams need to work conjointly from different parts of the world as they can easily access the data, significantly enhancing collaboration.
 Lastly, if you need to print your weekly or monthly reports to physically share them in a meeting, they can be easily adapted to any export format such as PDF, PNG, Excel, and many more, without breaking any charts or graphs.

-Embedding analytics is one of the BI trends that gain force in 2021 and will continue to grow in 2022.
-To put it simply, embedding analytics is a business intelligence feature that enables you to integrate an analytical software with all its attributes into your own system.
-Tools such as datapine, enable you to embed interactive dashboards into your own application, this way you get all the benefits of BI reporting tool without the costs and manual work of creating one of your own.
-Like this, you get full control over your analysis process from monitoring, to visualizing and extracting actionable insights.
+Embedding analytics is one of the BI trends that gain force in 2022 and will continue to grow in 2023.
+To put it simply, embedding analytics is a business intelligence feature that enables you to integrate an analytics software with all its attributes into your own system.
+Tools such as datapine, enable you to embed interactive dashboards into your own application, this way you get all the benefits of a BI reporting tool without the costs and manual work of creating one of your own.
+Through this, you get full control over your analysis process from monitoring, to visualizing and extracting actionable insights.

-Implementing embedding analytics in your business can help you provide your employees, investors, partners, clients, or any other relevant stakeholder, an excellent reporting experience with better insights into relevant data.
+Implementing embedding analytics in your business can help you provide your employees, investors, partners, clients, or any other relevant stakeholders, with an excellent reporting experience with better insights into relevant data.

 c) Client reporting